The Crusonia Syndicate

 Why Now

 The technology to fix this exists.
+Continuous glucose monitors, biomarker platforms, spectroscopy, soil-to-product traceability, rare sugar manufacturing, prebiotic ingredients, regenerative agriculture practices—all commercially available.
 The capital to deploy it is available.

 What's missing is the integration layer, implementation expertise, and network orchestration to make System C inevitable rather than aspirational.